St George-Souths FC

-St George-Souths was an Australian football (soccer) club formed in 1950 as the Hellenic Soccer Club by Brisbane's Greek community.
+St George-Souths was an Australian football (soccer) club formed in 1950 as the Hellenic Soccer Club by the Greek community in Brisbane, Queensland, Australia.
 It was a powerhouse of Brisbane soccer in the 1960s and 1970s.
 The club merged in 1982 with Olympic FC and were initially known as Olympic United.

 History

 1950s

 Hellenic Soccer Club was established in early 1950 by Brisbane's Greek community and first competed in the 1950 season of Brisbane soccer, entering two teams which were placed in Divisions 4 and 5.
 Its first ever premiership match was in April 1950, a 6–3 loss to the Ipswich club Wattles SC in the opening round of Division 4 matches.

 Hellenic remained in Division 4 in 1951 and won the premiership with a 5–1 win over Redland Bay in a premiership play-off match.
 As a result, the club was promoted directly to Division 2 for the 1952 season.

 Hellenic remained undefeated in winning the 1952 Division 2 premiership by 8 clear points from runners-up Wattles and Merton Rovers.
 Hellenic was promoted to Division 1 at the end of the season, but early in 1953 the club announced it was withdrawing from Division 1 because it had insufficient players to fill a reserves team, a constitutional requirement to compete in Brisbane's top division.

 Hellenic remained in Division 2 until winning the title again in 1957.
 The club played its first season in Division 1 in 1958.
 In 1959, Hellenic reached the Division 1 grand final but lost 5–4 against Annerley FC, this being the first season in which the final series was held to decide Brisbane soccer's champion club.
 Hellenic remained in the top flight of Brisbane soccer for 23 consecutive seasons until its final competitive season in 1980.